Home > Guides > Best T-style guitars to get that Tele vibe

 Only one bridge pickup

-Other than Jim Root of Slipknot, T style guitars aren’t usually associated with heavy styles of music, much less metal.
-But ESP is a favorite for players of the genre, so they wanted to create something unique for the T style crowd.
+Other than Jim Root of Slipknot, T-style guitars aren’t usually associated with heavy styles of music, much less metal.
+But ESP is a favorite for players of the genre, so they wanted to create something unique for the singlecut crowd.

 It’s got a bare bones, but sleek matte black aesthetic.
 The electronics are simple, with a single ESP LH-150B humbucker in the bridge position.
 You can split the bridge pickup via the push-pull volume knob.

 It’s built with a mahogany body married with a three-piece maple bolt-on neck.
 ESP’s choice of fretboard wood is interesting here, in roasted jatoba.
 24 extra-jumbo frets let you shred just as easily as playing rhythm parts.
-The string-through body adds all the sustain you’ll need.
+And the string-through body adds all the sustain you’ll need.

 G&L Tribute ASAT Classic Bluesboy